Xeronaus/Xeronaus/README.md

 My favorite games are [Minecraft](https://www.minecraft.net), [Mindustry](https://mindustrygame.github.io), [Terraria](https://terraria.org), [BTD6](https://ninjakiwi.com/Games/Mobile/Bloons-TD-6.html), and [Infinitode 2](https://infinitode.prineside.com).

 I'm going to write some extra words just to make another "real" sentence ¯⁠\⁠_⁠(⁠ツ⁠)⁠_⁠/⁠¯

+I can speak both Indonesian 🇮🇩 and English 🇺🇲🇬🇧 but also currently learning Russian 🇷🇺

 If you would like to know more, feel free to ask!